The responsibilities of the Scottish Government include health, education, justice, rural affairs, housing and the environment.

 Information on how to get less unwanted mail delivered to your home.

-Find out who needs to register a birth and how and where to do it.
+Find out who needs to register a birth and how and where to do it, including how to register a birth during coronavirus.

 Find out how to register a death in Scotland, elsewhere in the UK or abroad.